UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

     # Load one of the sentiment models for text classification as a pipeline
     pipe = pipeline(
         task="text-classification",
-        model="yangheng/deberta-v3-large-absa-v1.1",
+        model="cardiffnlp/twitter-xlm-roberta-base-sentiment",
         device=device,
     )

     # Run the model on an example
     result = pipe("This restaurant has a very bad food.
-It will won't a hit!")
+It won't be a hit!")

     # Print your result
     print(result)